zhilizheng/SBayesRC/README.md

 * Functional per-SNP heritability enrichment (PREFIX.AnnoPerSnpHsqEnrichment): per-SNP heritability enrichment for each annotation, averaged value and standard deviation were reported.

-* Proportion of causals in a functional category to the mixture distributions (PREFIX.AnnoJointProb, pi):  component 1 zero effec; 2 small effect; 3 median effect; 4 large effect; 5 very large effect.
+* Proportion of causals in a functional category to the mixture distributions (PREFIX.AnnoJointProb, pi):  component 1 zero effec; 2 small effect; 3 medium effect; 4 large effect; 5 very large effect.
 The pi is the mean value from MCMC iterations.

 * MCMC sampling details (PREFIX.mcmcsamples.\*): the value from MCMC iterations after burn-in, at a preset interval (default 10).